bedapub/metadata-registration-api/README.rst

 Documentation
 -------------
-Sphinx documentation is available in `/doc`.
-Change into `/doc` and call `make html` to create the documentation.
+Sphinx documentation is available in `/docs`.
+Change into `/docs` and call :bash:`make html` to create the documentation.
 The documentation includes a getting started section.

 Purpose